busbz/icecream/README.md

 ## About

-Yeoman generator for a prety flexible but badass workflow
+Yeoman generator for a prety flexible but badass frontend workflow

 ## Current state